Weak in the Presence of Beauty (song): Background

 Following the release of her successful debut album Alf, Moyet decided to move to Los Angeles where she remained for almost a year.
 Once settled, Moyet's manager hired Jimmy Iovine to produce her second studio album.
 Aware of Floy Joy's "Weak in the Presence of Beauty", Moyet chose to record the song for the album.
 It was released as the second single from Raindancing in February 1987, and was also the second and final single from the album in the States, where it was released in August that year.

-Moyet later revealed in 2004 that she only recorded the song as she knew it would be a hit single.
+Moyet later said in 2004 that she only recorded the song as she knew it would be a hit single.
 Appearing on the This Morning show, Phillip Schofield asked Moyet why she disliked the song, to which she replied: "Oh, because I know how cynical I was being when I recorded it.
 I recorded it 'cause I knew it was a hit rather than the fact that I loved it, and that will teach me, you know?
 You have a massive hit with something you're not particularly fond of, and it's not a good feeling."